schrodlm/second-brain/cs/smt/software verification/informal reasoning/symbolic execution.md

 Symbolic execution explores all possible execution paths through the program, creating logical formulas that represent the **logical constrains** along each path.
 This can handle complex branching, loops, and function calls.

 ##### 4. [[SMT solver]] involvement
 At each branch point (or after full symbolic execution) the **logical constraints** are sent to SMT solver since they can be represented with logical formulas.
-The solver checks whether the path condition is [[SMT#satisfiability | satisfiable]].
+The solver checks whether the path condition is [[smt#satisfiability| satisfiable]].
 If it is, that means **there exist some input that would case the program to follow that path**.
 If the path is unsatisfiable, the program will **never** take that path and it can be pruned from the analysis.